Nand2004/GeoConnect/README.md

-GeoConnect is an app designed to bring folks together.
+GeoConnect is an application designed to help people connect with others nearby in real-time.
+Users of GeoConnect will be able to see and interact with other users who are within a certain radius of their current location.
+GeoConnect features will include live chat forums, events, direct messaging, and follow/following.